NYPL-Simplified/Simplified/README.md

+> The SimplyE app will be discontinued in August 2025 and the resources shared here will be retired.

 # Library Simplified

 This is the meta-repository for the Library Simplified project.
 It contains big-picture issues that cross repository boundaries, the project's wiki, and related documents.